kaklik/nextcloud-snap/README.md

 # Snappy Nextcloud

+The customized snapcraft configuration is created for the very specific use case.
+I need to enable the SQLite because I need to use nextcloud snaps to gradually upgrade from nextcloud 9 to nexctloud latest (which was 28 at the time of the attempt).
+Sqlite is used for the conversion of the original SQLite database used in the installation to MySQL.
+The SQL database used in the upgrading process was a MariaDB installation running outside from the snap.

+**Therefore this nextcould snap repository is not intended to be used in regular production.**

 Nextcloud server packaged as a snap.
 It consists of:

 - Nextcloud 10
 - Apache 2.4
 - PHP 7.4
 - MySQL 8
+- sqlite
 - Redis 6